-- Speaking Opportunities
+- Speaking opportunities

 We’ll get into each one of these below!

-How do authors get paid as a fixed fee?
+Authors get paid a fixed fee

 If you’re a first-time author dipping your toe into the industry, you may be happy with this arrangement.

-This depends on various circumstances, such as your agent's negotiating skills, the genre, the publisher’s budget, and how confident they are in your book’s sales potential.
+So, how much do authors get paid for their advances?
+There are various circumstances, such as how much an agent negotiates for, the genre, the publisher’s budget, and how confident a publisher is in a book’s sales potential.

 However, some advances can be as high as seven figures.